 Once you have your results, don’t stop there!
 Keep testing until you whittle down the most successful email cadence for your audience.

-So it’s important that you align your sending frequency and timing with that of other departments.
-This will avoid overwhelming subscribers’ inboxes with too many emails at the same time.
+With this in mind, you should align your sending frequency and timing with that of other departments.
+This will avoid overwhelming subscribers’ inboxes with too many emails.

 Also consider sharing the email cadence insights in this article with other teams so they can optimize their sending frequency.
 You can then create a cross-department email strategy and timetable so there are no clashes.

 Our next tip is perhaps the simplest one.
 Look at your email analytics to see how people respond to your campaigns.